Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Equilibrium Concepts

 \end{definition}

+Whereas the first-order optimality conditions of GNE consider variations of a single principal's actions, the conditions for VE check the first-order optimality conditions for all feasible variations, allowing for multiple principals to change their parameters so long as the variation remains feasible.

-Furthermore, note that $\mu$ allows us to write the set $\mc{P}$ in terms of a finite number of constraints:
+Furthermore, using the function $\mu$, we can express the individual rationality and positive payments conditions as a finite number of constraints:

-Thus, the constraint set in Equation~\eqref{eq:gne_opt} can be thought of as a finite number of inequality constraints, and admits a finite number of Lagrange multipliers.
+Thus, the individual rationality and positive payment constraints in Equation~\eqref{eq:gne_opt} can be thought of as a finite number of inequality constraints, and admits a finite number of Lagrange multipliers.
 This allows us to introduce another equilibrium refinement method.

-\begin{definition}[Normalized equilibria (NoE)~\cite{heusinger-12}] Let $\gamma \in \mb{R}_+^\mc{B}$.
+\begin{definition}[Normalized equilibria (NoE)~\cite{heusinger-12}] Let $\gamma \in \mb{R}_+^\mc{M}$.
 Let $\lambda^j$ denote the KKT multipliers from the Equation~\eqref{eq:gne_opt} for principal $j$.
 We say a GNE is a {\em normalized equilibrium} with weights $\gamma$ if the KKT multipliers $\lambda^j$ satisfy the normalization condition:

 \end{definition}